aryanagn/Funding-Trend-Navigator/README.md

 questions that can be asked from such a comprehensive dataset.
 We hope to answer any questions or insights we may have by analysing this dataset.

-## Describe your dataset in about 150-200 words
+## Description

-**Please remember to update this section**
+## Our dataset is based on the kickstarter fundraisers which have over 300,000 kickstarter

-{Our dataset is based on the kickstarter fundraisers which have over 300,000 kickstarter projects.
+projects.
 Kickstarter is an independent company that provides support to the world of creative projects initiated by the public community.
 The overall 300,000 kickstarter data was provided/combined by MICKAËL MOUILLÉ initially collected from kickstarter projects.